SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/standard-reg-questions.md

 Last Name As Student
 Ask Third Party Registrant

-**Let’s look at how this works**
+**Let's take at how it works**

 We want to ask our registrant if they prefer to go by a nickname.
 We can use a standard question to accomplish this.
-We set the Ask Preferred First Name standard question field to Ask and change the prompt to read Nickname.
+We set the Ask Preferred First Name standard question field to _Ask_ and change the prompt to read _Nickname_.

 Summit Event Setup